 |Download the Free Secret Stories® Mini-Poster Sample Pack!|

 Shifting early grade reading/ phonics instruction from brain-antagonistic to brain-compatible requires that we FEED the brain, not FIGHT it, and Secret Stories Stories® are its favorite treat!
 They can (and should!) be given all day long, throughout the entire instructional day—anytime and anywhere they are needed to help read or spell a word.
 Every Secret you give them is one more “tool” in their tool belt that they can bring to the reading and writing table, so as to bring more value away!

 So to answer Marian’s questions…

 The Secrets are not bound by the traditional “grade level walls” for phonics instruction that limits learner-access to the code.
 To share only certain Secrets at certain grade levels would presume that learners at lower grade levels don’t need them, and how could that be true if they are reading and writing across the instructional day beginning in kindergarten?
 Nor can we possibly say WHICH Secrets a learner will need to read the book he picks from the library or to write a word in a story he wants to tell.

-Like the Morse Code operators, they need ALL of the code….so NEVER wait to share a Secret!
+Like the Morse Code operators, kids need ALL of the code, so NEVER wait to share a Secret!

 |A “Backdoor Delivery System” for Accelerated Skill Access|